Prinzhorn/skrollr/README.md

 By default skrollr uses the largest key frame and makes document height + viewport height this high, thus the max possible scroll top offset.
 If your animation runs too fast or too slow, just adjust the scale value.

-#### scroll
+#### beforerender

-A listener function getting called each time **before** the internal state of skrollr changes because of a native scroll event.
+A listener function getting called each time right before we render everything.
 The function will be passed an object with the following properties:

 ```js
 {